 3. Do you have a waiting list

-We work hard to see our clients in a timely manner, but may have a waiting list for new clients.
+We work hard to see our clients in a timely manner, but do have a waiting list for new clients.
 We allocate new referrals to the most appropriate Occupational Therapist on the team, dependent on areas of experience, current case load, and geographical area.
 Please contact our office on 1300 855 513 to enquire regarding our current waiting list.

 4. What geographical areas do you cover?

-Our clinic is in Woonona, which is a Northern suburb of Wollongong, however we provide mobile Occupational Therapy services across the Illawarra, Shoalhaven, South Coast, Western Sydney and Southern Highlands.
+Our clinic is in Corrimal, which is a Northern suburb of Wollongong, however we provide mobile Occupational Therapy services across the Illawarra, Shoalhaven, South Coast, Western Sydney and Southern Highlands.
 We can visit other areas on request.